 And, yes, it has side effects that can range from ones that require no treatment to ones that can be life-threatening.
 Fortunately, your care team can manage them all.

-“There is no doubt that the side effects of CAR T-cell treatments can be scary, but the message is that this treatment offers [people] a chance for a cure, and these potential side effects are treatable and reversible,” says Matthew Frigault, MD, an oncologist at the Massachusetts General Hospital Cancer Center.
+“These potential side effects are treatable and reversible,” says Matthew Frigault, MD, an oncologist at the Massachusetts General Hospital Cancer Center.

 There are two FDA-approved CAR T-cell treatments for DLBCL: axicabtagene ciloleucel (Yescarta) and tisagenlecleucel (Kymriah)

 You usually get side effects from these within a week or two after treatment.
 But some may happen later.